(picture: “Harry Readford leaving NSW for the new frontier Qld, 1869” by John Morrison)

-The four men rode 40kms up the Thomson River and build cattle yards.
-When the yards were completed, they mustered a large number of unbranded Bowen Downs cattle and gradually filled the yard with them.
-Among the cattle taken was very valuable imported bull of pure white colour who would accompany the cattle to keep them quiet.
-On 1 March 1870, the cattle were then taken to Forrester’s camp where they were branded with the names of several owners.
-Later Redford and four other men drove the mob in a dangerous journey to the southern colonies to sell them off.
+The four men rode 40kms up the Thomson River and built cattle yards where they mustered unbranded Bowen Downs cattle.
+These included a valuable imported pure white bull to accompany the cattle to keep them quiet.
+On 1 March 1870, the cattle were moved to Forrester’s camp where they were branded with the names of several owners.
+Redford and four other men drove the mob in a dangerous journey to sell them in the southern colonies.

 By June, Redford and his crew were spotted at the general store in Strezletski Creek, South Australia.
-Redford (posing as a “Henry Collins”) bought clothes and provisions and offered to sell the storekeeper two cows in payment.
+Redford (posing as “Henry Collins”) bought clothes and provisions and offered the storekeeper two cows in payment.
 Redford told him he and his brother kept the cattle in an adjoining colony.
 The storekeeper demanded the white bull as well and the deal was done with Redford issuing a receipt in the name of Collins.

-The Brisbane Courier, Sydney Morning Herald and Victorian press sharply attacked the verdict while wealthier citizens of Roma petitioned the government deploring the miscarriage of justice.
-“As a Magistrate of the District I beg to add my private testimony to the fact that the feeling in Roma is evidently much very against convictions for cattle stealing and the present jury list contains many names of men quite unfitted to return an honest verdict,” one man wrote.
+The Brisbane Courier, Sydney Morning Herald and Victorian press attacked the verdict while wealthier citizens of Roma petitioned the government deploring the miscarriage of justice.
+“As a Magistrate of the District,” one citizen wrote, “I beg to add my private testimony to the fact that the feeling in Roma is evidently much very against convictions for cattle stealing and the present jury list contains many names of men quite unfitted to return an honest verdict.”